Buy Self-help legal documents

-The specific powers, rights, duties and obligations of company directors are determined by the company's constitution, if there is one, and by the COMPANIES ACT 1993.
+The specific powers, rights, duties and obligations of New Zealand company directors are determined by the company's constitution, if there is one, and by the COMPANIES ACT 1993.
 If there is no constitution then these matters are determined by the Act.

 The law has developed a set of rules, known as "directors duties", that limit the ways in which directors can exercise their rights and powers by outlining the minimum standard of behaviour that is expected of them.
 These are contained in the COMPANIES ACT 1993 and in decisions of the courts, and they are outlined below.